Policy 3570P - Student Records/Maintenance of School Records

 The Charter School shall grant access to student records as follows:

 1. The School or any School employee shall not release, disclose, or grant access to information found in any student record except under the conditions set forth in this policy and consistent with the provisions of State and federal law.
+This includes the provision of IC 33-133.

 2. The parents of a student under 18 years of age shall be entitled to inspect and copy information in the child’s School records.
 Such requests shall be made in writing and directed to the records custodian.
-Access to the records shall be granted within 15 days of the School’s receipt of such a request.
+Access to the records shall be granted within 15 days of RISE Charter School’s receipt of such a request.

 Where the parents are divorced or separated, both shall be permitted to inspect and copy the student’s School records unless a court order indicates otherwise.
 The School shall send copies of the following to both parents at either one’s request, unless a court order indicates otherwise or parental rights have been terminated by court order or parental agreement: